ankita-yadav-cse/cybersentinel-ai/README.md

 ## Overview

 CyberSentinel AI is a Machine Learning-based web application that detects spam and potentially fraudulent text messages.
-The system analyzes user-entered messages and classifies them as Spam or Ham (Legitimate Message) using the Naive Bayes algorithm and TF-IDF vectorization.
+The system analyzes user-entered messages and classifies them as **Spam** or **Ham (Legitimate Message)** using the **Naive Bayes Algorithm** and **TF-IDF Vectorization**.
 The project aims to improve cyber awareness by helping users identify suspicious messages, phishing attempts, and online scams through an interactive Flask-based dashboard.

 ---